 All questions arising in the counting of ballots, the recording of results or the determination of the result shall be decided by the Registrar.

+When a candidate withdraws from the election during the voting period, the Registrar shall inform all voters of the withdrawal and the option to re-cast their votes.

-Where the By-laws do not address an issue, the Registrar shall use his or her best judgment to ensure that the election is fair and democratic.
+Where the By-laws do not address an issue, the Registrar shall use their best judgment to ensure that the election is fair and democratic.

 Voting